MassiliaHe/MLA-project-/README.md

-# Fader Networks with TensorFlow
+# Fader Networks with Pytorch

 This repository presents our machine learning project, which is based on the Fader Networks concept introduced by Lample et al. (2017).
 Fader Networks utilize an encoder-decoder architecture to modify attributes of real images, such as gender, age, and adding glasses, while preserving the underlying character of the image.